 The repercussions of this dynamic are multifaceted, extending beyond individual well-being to impact organizational dynamics and productivity.
 Women who struggle to prioritize their mental health needs often find themselves grappling with diminished well-being, both mentally and physically.
 Notably, those who regularly work overtime reported significantly lower levels of mental and physical well-being, along with reduced loyalty, motivation, and productivity levels at work.

-workplace can have positive effects on their well-being and professional success.
+Empowering women to establish healthy boundaries in the workplace can have positive effects on their well-being and professional success.
 Encouraging practices such as taking regular breaks, avoiding excessive overtime, and fostering open dialogues about mental health can catalyze a transformative shift.
 When women feel adequately supported in prioritizing their mental well-being, the ripple effects are profound—they become not only happier and healthier individuals but also more engaged and impactful contributors to their organizations, communities and families.

 Next time you start to feel overwhelmed or burnt out, try using some of these tips: